Frequently Asked Questions

 Where is PMG located?

 PMG is headquartered in Sarasota, Florida, and is located within a secure 60,000 square foot purpose-built facility.
-PMG also has submission offices in Munich, Germany; Hong Kong; Shanghai, China; Guangzhou, China; Seoul, Korea; and Singapore.
+PMG also has submission offices in Munich, Germany; Hong Kong, China; Shanghai, China; Guangzhou, China; Seoul, Korea; and Singapore.

 How do I contact PMG?

-PMG may be contacted by mail, telephone or email.
+PMG can be contacted by mail, telephone, fax or email.

 NGC Hong Kong Ltd.